lbryio/lbry.com/content/news/165-lbry-development-community-update-Mar-2018.md

 If you run into search issues while testing the app or not happy with search results, give us some feedback on [GitHub](https://github.com/lbryio/lighthouse/issues)!

 ### App Redesign {#redesign-updates}
 The LBRY app redesign has been merged into the master branch and is available to [run from source](https://github.com/lbryio/lbry-app) for those interested in checking out an early preview.
 We have identified a number of issues which block a release candidate from being built yet and they are marked with a [redesign label](https://github.com/lbryio/lbry-app/issues?q=is%3Aissue+is%3Aopen+label%3Aredesign) on the issues page.
 Before submitting any new design related issues, be sure to review those first.
+We are extremely excited and eager to get the redesign into the hands of community members, stay tuned!

 ![App-preview](https://spee.ch/c/app-preview.jpeg)